Juneau Alaska, USA Travel Guide

 Capital Transit: $2.00 per ride, $4.00 day pass.
 Mount Roberts Tramway: $45-$50 round-trip.

-Capital Transit: Mon-Sat, early morning to late evening; reduced Sunday/holidays.
+Capital Transit: Mon-Sat, from early in the morning to late in the evening; reduced Sunday/holidays.
 Tramway: Seasonally (late April/early May to late Sep/early Oct), 9 AM to 9 PM.

 Capital Transit buses and Mount Roberts Tramway are wheelchair accessible.
 Juneau strives for accessible options.